SocialBook User Guide

 • add n/John Doe p/98765432 e/johnd@gmail.com a/311, Clementi Ave 2, #02-25 dob/1999-03-09 famsize/3 income/5000

-• add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 dob/2002-12-25 pri/MEDIUM t/criminal
+• add n/Betsy Crowe t/friend e/betsycrowe@outlook.com a/Newgate Prison p/12345678 dob/2002-12-25 pri/MEDIUM t/criminal

-Listing all persons: list
+Listing persons: list

 Format: list [archive/] [all/]